wmaier/rparse/README.rst

 Introduction
 ------------

-This package contains the code of rparse, a data-driven parser for Probabilistic Linear Context-Free Rewriting Systems (PLCFRS).
+rparse is a data-driven parser for Probabilistic Linear Context-Free Rewriting Systems (PLCFRS).
 It has been developed at the Emmy Noether group of Prof. Dr. Laura Kallmeyer at the University of Tübingen, Germany and is now maintained at her project "Grammar Formalisms beyond Context-Free Grammars and their  use for Machine Learning Tasks" at the Department for Computational Linguistics at the Institute for Language and Information at the University of Düsseldorf, Germany.
 The project is sponsored by Deutsche Forschungsgemeinschaft (DFG).

 In order to reference this parser, please cite